ericziethen/django-property-filter/docs/source/ref/filters.rst

 Used instead of DurationFilter for property filtering

-Supported lookups are 'exact', 'iexact', 'gt', 'gte', 'lt' and 'lte'
+Supported lookups are 'exact', 'gt', 'gte', 'lt' and 'lte'

 ``PropertyNumberFilter``
 ~~~~~~~~~~~~~~~~~~~~~~~~